 It is first in the water that the rig is running down to the set depth, as the slip bobber allows the line to run through it.
 But let’s start at the beginning!

 Once you have purchased your first slip bobber, it’s time to set it up and get it ready for action.
-You can actually prepare your slip bobber rig at home, following the steps in this article.
+You can actually prepare your slip bobber rig at home by following the steps in this article.

-This way, your rod, and your rig are ready when you arrive at the water and you can start fishing immediately.
+This way, your rod and rig will be ready when you arrive at the water, and you can start fishing immediately.

 Step #1: Bobber Stop

 The first thing to put onto your mainline is a bobber stop.
-As the line runs freely through a slip bobber, you will have to have some type of a stop on the line, in order to set the appropriate depth for your rig.
+As the line runs freely through a slip bobber, you will have to have some type of stop on the line to set the appropriate depth for your rig.

 If you are fishing greater depths, your stop will most likely end up on your reel spool, as there will be several feet between the stop and the rig at the end of the line.

-This is why you should use smaller rubber stops, as they are much gentler towards your line guides and will also fit through them better.
+This is why you should use smaller rubber stops.
+They are much gentler towards your line guides and will also fit through them better.

 Grab your bobber stops on Amazon here